 Mrs Pat Blandford

 Mrs Blandford works in Class 2 and runs Craft Club on Tuesday at lunchtime.

 Mrs Claire Hitchin

-Mrs Hitchin works in class 2 and 3.
+Mrs Hitchin works in class 3 and coordinates peer mediation.

 Mrs Lesley Heffy

 Higher Level Teaching Assistant

 Mrs Eckley works across the school and is our PE manager.

 18/9/16 – 17/9/20